Request a Consultation

-The Orlando Health Physicians Bariatric and Laparoscopy Center offers a comprehensive program for long-term weight loss.
+The Orlando Health Bariatric and Laparoscopy Center offers a comprehensive program for long-term weight loss.
 You may qualify for weight-loss surgery if you are more than 100 pounds overweight or if your body mass index ranges from 35 to 65, and you suffer from health problems such as diabetes, high blood pressure or sleep apnea.

 Award-winining Bariatric Surgery

 The board-certified bariatric surgeons at Orlando Health are among the most experienced in the state of Florida, having performed thousands of successful laparoscopic bariatric surgeries since 2000, including robotic procedures.
 Our bariatric center is a recognized epicenter for da Vinci® robotic surgery with doctors coming from across the country to receive training from our skilled surgeons.
 In addition, Orlando Health has been named a Bariatric Surgery Center of Excellence by the American Society for Metabolic and Bariatric Surgery.
 Orlando Health also earned the 2016 Women’s Choice Award for best bariatric surgery hospitals by the American College of Surgeons and the American Society for Metabolic and Bariatric Surgery.

 Robotic bariatric surgery offers a high level of precision and control to the surgeon while providing the potential for less blood loss, less pain, less scarring, fewer complications and a faster recovery to normal activities.*

 In addition to our surgeons, our team includes specialized nurses, registered dietitians and patient-family counselors who are committed to working with you for the rest of your life to keep your weight off.